 In every course I teach, all lectures, readings, and materials facilitate students’ achievement of course specific and broader objectives.
 My central goal is for students to become active citizens that critically analyze and engage the environment around them.
 Learning is the objective, not a particular course grade.
 I strive to push students to improve throughout the semester—just as I push myself to develop as a teacher—using several strategies.
 In each class I offer, students engage in critical questions—historical and contemporary—of American democracy and public policy.
 Through interactive lectures, including games of Jeopardy, students learn information, recognize and evaluate how it is relevant for participating in American society, and apply knowledge and theoretical concepts to events.

 In teaching, I ask students to challenge their assumptions and consider new theories of knowledge and practice.
 Through critical engagement, I help students learn to think analytically and evaluate claims about the U.S. political system while engaging how the government responds to issues of public policy.
-I evaluate my students’ success using many assignments that I have developed during my seven years in the classroom as a teaching assistant, instructor of record, and lecturer.
+I evaluate my students’ success using many assignments that I have developed during my more than eight years in the classroom.
 I utilize a variety of in-class activities and written assignments to develop critical thinking skills and enable students to practice the concepts and theories taught in lecture, including analysis of how political decisions are made.
 I believe these skills help students regardless of their chosen career or major.

 A central component of instruction and learning is mentorship.
 I seek to provide high quality mentorship to my students and colleagues.
 I encourage students to attend office hours to discuss academics and the ways I can help them be successful in their education.
 I encourage students to meet with me before assignments are due to review and improve their work.
 I want to provide them a comfortable space to inquire about complicated questions, such as internships, or to discuss challenging personal circumstances.
 I believe teachers have an obligation to care about the wellbeing and success of their students.
 I am proud that while at the University of Florida I was presented an award for mentorship, and that many former students have told me they found our conversations outside the classroom to be helpful and motivating, academically and personally.